-In Paris, as in Lyon and Marseille, the election of the mayor differs slightly from the electoral system in place in other French communes.
-In the majority of French communes, electors vote for a list of candidates, then the elected municipal councillors vote for the mayor, who is one of the members of the list chosen by the majority of voters.
+Until November 2025, in Paris, as well as in Lyon and Marseille, the election of the mayor followed a slightly different process from the electoral system used in most other French municipalities.
+In the majority of French towns, voters cast their ballots for a list of candidates, and then the elected municipal councilors choose the mayor from among themselves, typically selecting the candidate associated with the list that received the most votes.

 In the capital, the system is more complicated.
 Voters elect municipal councillors for each arrondissement.
 A third of these councillors also sit on the Paris Council, which then selects the mayor of the capital.
 So, even if the mayor doesn't win a majority of votes in his or her home arrondissement, he or she can still rise to the highest office in the municipality.